LuchezarVelkov/VisualStudio_Snippet/README.md

 # VisualStudio_Snippet
 Snippet`s for Visual Studio

-Instal "Snipet Designer" and add snippet`s.
+Instal "Snipet Designer" and add snippets

 From Visual Studio 2017 go to ;
 > Tools <